-Original, open and agile thinking is key to building a profitable creative business in the age of digital.
+Original, open and agile thinking is key to building a profitable creative business in an ever more digital, post-COVID 19 era.
 Join the dots with Joanne Yulan Jong.

 Many brands approach Yulan Creative with a design and creative direction brief.
 Others contact us because they’re looking for brand strategy and financial and business advice.
 Ultimately, even though their business aims to raise brand awareness or they’re seeking to elevate creative, their goal is to increase sales.